 Unfortunately, one group of antibiotics, called fluroquinolones, is often responsible for the loss of Oxalobacter in the GI tract.
 These include enrofloxacin (BaytrilTM, ciprofloxacin, marbofloxacin, ZenaquinTM, norfloxacin, orbifloxacin, OrbaxTM and others.
 These antibiotics are often very helpful in treating many different bacterial infections in cats, so while they are often very useful, and may prove lifesaving, they may also be responsible for eliminating Oxalobacter from the gut of many mammalian species.

 Feed any one of the age-appropriate Young Again formulas to your cats.
-We have a great track record when it comes to crystals and uroliths and try to modify the diet further, unless testing by a veterinarian indicates that a problem may be developing.
+We have a great track record when it comes to crystals and uroliths and therfore there is no need to modify the diet further.
 If you are taking your cat to see your veterinarian for a wellness check, ask your veterinarian about urine testing, especially for urine pH and specific gravity.
 Blood panels are great, and we encourage you to ask your veterinarian about serum testing for total protein, albumin, BUN, creatinine, calcium, ionized calcium, phosphorus and magnesium.
 Most standard blood panels will include all of these except for the ionized calcium.